 How to report in Horizon 2020?

-In the past, there used to be a few ways to provide the EC with a summary progress report but lately the EC asks to upload a set of aggregated project reporting data online via the Funding & Tenders Portal or simply participant portal.
+In the past, there used to be a few ways to provide the EC with a summary progress report but lately the EC asks to upload a set of aggregated project reporting data online via the Funding & Tenders Portal.

 In Horizon 2020 project reporting is divided into three categories or types of report, and each of these is rated slightly differently.